-Universalism has attracted considerable interest in economics and the social sciences because it is an important individual identity marker, predicting trust boundaries, political ideology, social cooperation, and attitudes towards social and global challenges such as redistribution and environment (Cappelen et al. 2025, Enke 2024, Enke et al. 2022, 2023, Tabellini 2008a, Luttmer 2001, Schwartz 2012, Andre et al. 2021).
+Universalism has attracted considerable interest in economics and the social sciences because it is an important individual identity marker, predicting trust boundaries, political ideology, social cooperation, and attitudes towards social and global challenges such as redistribution and environment (Cappelen et al. 2025, Enke et al. 2022, 2023, Tabellini 2008a, Luttmer 2001, Schwartz 2012, Andre et al. 2021).
 The prevalence of this value within a society, in turn, has been linked to the quality of institutions and long-run economic development (Tabellini 2008b, Henrich 2020).
-Enke et al. (2022) provide a framework for measuring universalism through surveybased money allocation games.
-In these experiments, participants split a hypothetical sum of \$100 they receive between two individuals: one from their in-group and one randomly selected stranger1.
+Enke et al. (2022) provide a framework for measuring universalism through survey-based money allocation games.
+In these experiments, participants split a hypothetical sum of \$100 they receive between two individuals: one from their in-group and one randomly selected stranger3.
 The defining characteristic of universalists is not a higher level of morality or benevolence, but a greater propensity to allocate resources equally, regardless of group membership.
-However, while philanthropy is a major vehicle for social transfers in the US (with US charity accounting for 1.44 % of GDP, compared to 0.10% in European countries such as France (Charities Aid Foundation, 2016)), many European countries tend to operationalize social assistance through collective vehicles, in particular the welfare state2.
-Does the allocation channel - private versus collective - affect individuals' universalism propensities?
-What can comparing individuals' behavior across these distinct channels reveal about the deeper nature of universalism?
+However, while philanthropy is a major channel for social transfers in the US (with US charity accounting for 1.44 % of GDP, compared to 0.10% in European countries such as France (Charities Aid Foundation, 2016)), many European countries tend to operationalize social assistance through collective channels, in particular the welfare state4.
+Does universalism depend on whether allocations are made privately or collectively, and what does this reveal about its deeper nature?

 Prominent studies suggest that universalism is not only a personal preference but also a social norm rooted in specific historical and cultural contexts.
 Taylor (2004) argues that in Western Europe, universalism emerged as a dominant social norm in response to the Wars of Religion, grounded in seventeenth-century Natural Law theories that emphasized natural rights and mutual obligations based on shared humanity rather than particular identities.
-Henrich (2020), in turn, attributes the rise of universalism as a social norm to cultural changes - particularly within the Western Church - that fostered greater psychological independence and impersonal
+Henrich (2020), in turn, attributes the rise of universalism as a social norm to cultural changes-particularly within the Western Church-that fostered greater psychological independence and impersonal prosociality5.
+However, following Arendt's (1958) distinction between the private and public realms, universalism expressed in the public domain may not reflect personal conviction.

-1 They also measure universalism in trust using trust-point rather than the hypothetical \$100.
+3 They also measure universalism in trust using trust-point rather than the hypothetical \$100.
 They find that universalism is a general trait that is invariant to the specific domain (beliefs or preferences).

-2 The American-Western European gap in the relative importance of these two types of vehicles for social assistance is highlighted in Pew Research Center's Global Attitudes Project (2011).
+4 The American-Western European gap in the relative importance of these two types of channel for social assistance is highlighted in Pew Research Center's Global Attitudes Project (2011).
 When asked which is more important, "that everyone be free to pursue their life's goals without interference from the state" or "that the state play an active role in society so as to guarantee that nobody is in need," the results show that overwhelming majorities in Germany (62%), France (64%), Spain (67%), and to a lesser extent in Britain (55%), prefer that the state ensures that nobody is in need within their society.
 In the United States, however, only 35% of respondents preferred this option.